Vince14Genius/IPA-Keyboard-iOS/README.md

 * All IPA Keyboards on the App Store right now are either non-free, full of ads, or poorly designed; this project aims to solve all three problems

-* An relatively easily accomplishable project to boost my currently negative self-esteem
+* A relatively easily accomplishable project to boost my currently negative self-esteem

 ## To-Do List: Changes to be made for next release